 Azienda Trasporti di Messina

-Cheap with bus to city centre
+Cheap with bus to city center

 Policlinico G. Martino